-This award is named in honor of BLM's first wildlife biologist, Jim Yoakum, and recognizes an early to mid-career BLM wildlife biologist or fisheries biologist who has demonstrated a high level of professionalism, leadership, and commitment to managing wildlife and fisheries on public lands.
+This award is named in honor of BLM's first wildlife biologist and recognizes an early to midcareer, BLM wildlife biologist or fisheries biologist who has demonstrated a high level of professionalism, leadership, and commitment to managing wildlife and fisheries on public lands.

 Jim Yoakum was hired by the BLM in 1958 to be the agency's first wildlife biologist.
-He was a World War II veteran who had used the GI Bill to obtain his bachelors and masters degrees in Wildlife Management.
+He was a World War II veteran who used the GI Bill to obtain his Bachelor's and Master's Degrees in Wildlife Management.
 He was brought in as part of an effort to increase the number of college graduates within the agency.

-In the years before the passage of the Federal Land Policy and Management Act, the National Environmental Policy Act, and the Endangered Species Act, Jim Yoakum worked proactively to protect and manage wildlife resources while laying the early foundations for BLM's wildlife program.
-He was an unrelenting advocate for professionalism and the use of the best science in the field of wildlife management.
+In the years before the passage of the Federal Land Policy and Management Act, National Environmental Policy Act, and the Endangered Species Act, Jim Yoakum worked to protect and manage wildlife resources while laying the foundation for BLM's wildlife program.
+He was an unrelenting advocate for professionalism and the use of best science in the field of wildlife management.
 During the course of his career, Jim published numerous articles in both the scientific and popular literature.
 He was a teacher and mentor to dozens of young biologists.
-Jim Yoakum believed that an effective wildlife biologist needed to participate in professional organizations, as well as, work effectively with the public and other professionals.
+Jim Yoakum believed that an effective wildlife biologist needed to participate in professional organizations; as well as, work effectively with the public and other professionals.

-The Jim Yoakum Emerging Professional Award recognizes the accomplishments of early to mid-career (first 10 years of professional employment) BLM wildlife or fisheries biologists who have shown the initiative to make notable contributions to their profession.
-The award recognizes outstanding individuals whose leadership, projects, or programs have been recognized by others as advancing the goals of improving or conserving wildlife and fisheries resources.
+The Jim Yoakum Emerging Professional Award recognizes the accomplishment of early to mid-career BLM wildlife or fisheries biologists who have shown the initiative to make notable contributions to their profession.
+The award is presented to a current early to mid-career (first 10 years of employment) wildlife or fisheries biologists whose leadership, projects, or programs have been recognized by others as advancing the goals of improving or conserving wildlife and fisheries resources.

 Nominations should describe how the nominee has demonstrated exceptional dedication to resolving complex or controversial wildlife management or conservation issues.
+Nominees should also possess outstanding communication skills and a proven track record of productive working relationships with other federal/state agencies and stakeholders.

+Awards Criteria for BLM Natural Resources Career Achievement, Emerging Leader, and BLM/USFS Joint Conservation Partner/Project Awards

-Nominees should have developed good communication skills and good working relationships with other federal and state agencies as well as stakeholders.
-Although not required for award consideration, exceptional nominees will have demonstrated active participation at local, regional, or national levels in appropriate professional societies, such as The Wildlife Society, The American Fisheries Society, Ecological Society of America, and/or Society for Conservation Biology, etc.
+Nominees should have demonstrated active participation at local, regional, or national levels in appropriate professional societies, such as The Wildlife Society, The American Fisheries Society, Ecological Society of America, and Society for Conservation Biology.

-Nominations will be accepted from BLM state directors, other agencies, professional societies and non-governmental organizations and partners.
+Nominations will be accepted from:

+- State Directors

+- Other Agencies

+- Professional Societies

+- Non-Governmental Organizations

 Please limit all nominations to two pages.
-Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.govno later than January 16, 2015.
+Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.gov no later than January 11, 2016.

-The Jim Yoakum Emerging Professional Award will be presented at the joint BLM/Forest Service awards reception at the North American Wildlife and Natural Resources Conference in Omaha, Nebraska during the week of March 9, 2015.
+The Jim Yoakum Emerging Professional Award will be presented at the joint BLM/FS Awards Reception at the 81st North American Wildlife and Natural Resources Conference in Pittsburgh, Pennsylvania during the week of March 13-18, 2016.

-BLM/FS Conservation Project Award
+BLM/FS Joint Conservation Project Award